munificent/craftinginterpreters/book/jumping-back-and-forth.md

 long time since that style was common.
 These days, it's a boogie man we invoke in scary stories around the campfire.

-The reason we rarely confront that monster in person is because Edsger Dijktra slayed it with his famous letter "Goto Considered Harmful", published in *Communications of the ACM*.
+The reason we rarely confront that monster in person is because Edsger Dijkstra slayed it with his famous letter "Goto Considered Harmful", published in *Communications of the ACM*.
 Debate around structured programming had been fierce for some time with adherents on both sides, but I think Dijkstra deserves